 - The oral part of the Dissertation Prospectus Examination is a closed examination, i.e. other students and faculty not on the Dissertation Prospectus Examination committee are not to attend the examination.

 The student is responsible for submitting the appropriate Departmental form to schedule the oral portion of Dissertation Prospectus Examination, which must be signed by the Director of Graduate Studies, the Department Chair, and the student’s Advisor.
-The form must be returned to the Director of Graduate Studies at least two weeks before the oral portion of the Dissertation Prospectus Examination is to be held.
+The form must be returned to the Director of Graduate Studies at least two weeks before the oral portion of the Dissertation Prospectus Examination is to be held (please contact Miranda to initiate the form on DocuSign).
 The written portion of the exam comprising the prospectus and substantive paper must also be turned in two weeks before the oral portion of the exam.
 When the examination is scheduled, the student’s Advisor should obtain the Departmental form for recording the results of the Dissertation Prospectus Examination.
 That form is to be completed and returned to the Director of Graduate Studies at the completion of the examination.

 If a student is scheduled to take a Dissertation Prospectus Exam, and the student does not successfully petition for an extension of the deadline for taking that examination but also fails to take the scheduled examination, then the student will automatically fail that examination.